DidacDV/Py_work/Modules-inp_out/README.md

 - bitcoin_converter

-  Converts a float number given at the command line to it's bitcoin equivalent using the coindesk api with the module [requests](https://requests.readthedocs.io/en/latest/).
+  Converts a float number of bitcoin given at the command line to it's dollar equivalent using the coindesk api with the module [requests](https://requests.readthedocs.io/en/latest/).